Voters in Serbia sharply divided into pro and anti Vucic camps before ‘corona elections’ | bne IntelliNews

 The anti-Vucic side is a mixed bag of EU-haters and EU-lovers, pro-East and pro-West oriented citizens, those who won’t give Kosovo up and those who would strive for a solution to the crisis in order to reach a better future, anti-Nato and pro-Nato, Russophiles and Russophobes, conservatives and socialists, those that dislike Vucic’s autocracy and those who are unhappy because “he should be stronger” (especially when he talks to the West and the US, seen by some as traditional enemies of the Serbian people, who, Serbs say, took Kosovo from Serbia like a “heart from a human body”).
 There is a whole spectrum of reasons why people dislike Vucic personally and his politics, and there are almost as many options for them to pick if they want to vote against the SNS.

-Meanwhile, Vucic advocates Serbia’s EU membership, military neutrality, close ties with Russia, China and the EU, searching for a solution to the Kosovo question according to which “Serbia will get something”, he offers social justice but also advocates privatisation and encourages private investment.
+Meanwhile, Vucic advocates Serbia’s EU membership, military neutrality, close ties with Russia, China and the US, searching for a solution to the Kosovo question according to which “Serbia will get something”, he offers social justice but also advocates privatisation and encourages private investment.
 Thanks to his roots in the far-right Serbian Radical Party (SRS), his narrative still has a lot of nationalism or patriotism, depending on what people prefer to call it.
 Vucic is indeed a dominant leader and main decision-maker, who dislikes criticism and cannot get used to it, even though he has been on the political scene for his entire adult life, almost 30 years.

 Thus, on June 21, pro-Vucic and anti-Vucic voters will be able to choose between 21 lists on the ballot, as the Republic Electoral Commission finished the process of verifying submissions on April 10.
 The SNS is number 1 on the ballot.
 Number 2 is its junior partner the Socialist Party of Serbia (SPS) that will most likely pass the threshold to enter parliament and, if Vucic wants it, gladly participate in the next government.
 Of the remaining 19 lists, at least 10 are anti-Vucic options and most of them struggled to collect 10,000 signatures from citizens to submit their candidacy.